mkannan-tsi/extract-table-names/README.md

 # extract-table-names
-Extracting table names of the data-sources that are present in TWBs, to build a catalogue of the database tables that are being used for analysis.
-Extended application - manually trigger refresh of data-sources based on when a table is updated.
+Extracting workbooks present on a Tableau Server site and the corresponding table names for each of the data-sources present in these workbooks, to build a catalogue of the database tables that are being used for analysis.
+Extended application - trigger refresh of data-sources based on when a table is updated.